-Regardless of your operating system, you should see the string Hello, world! print to the terminal.
-If you don’t see this output, see the “Troubleshooting” section earlier for ways to get help.
+Regardless of your operating system, the string Hello, world! should print to the terminal.
+If you don’t see this output, refer back to “Troubleshooting” on page XX for ways to get help.

+prod: link xref (this chapter)

-If you did see Hello, world! printed, then congratulations!
+If you did see Hello, world! printed, congratulations!
 You’ve officially written a Rust program.
 That makes you a Rust programmer!
 Welcome!

 Anatomy of a Rust Program

-Now, let’s go over what just happened in your “Hello, world!” program in detail.
+Let’s review in detail what just happened in your “Hello, world!” program.
 Here’s the first piece of the puzzle:

 fn main() {